Alumni and Giving

 A gift of this size has a major impact.
 In 2013, Professor Josh Calhoun founded the Early Modern Play-reading Group, which brings together faculty, students, and members of the wider community to read little-known Renaissance plays.
 It’s fun and challenging, but it costs some money to get everyone access to the texts and provide drinks and snacks for the monthly gatherings.
 One generous gift covers the whole year’s program.

 Transformative and exciting, a gift of this size allows us to offer a substantial scholarship to an under-represented minority student or to host a major international conference on campus, raising the profile of the Department and stimulating new intellectual trends and conversations.
-This past year we held conferences on applied linguistics, peace and violence in the Renaissance, literature and the environment, and rhetoric.
 We hire students to help in the planning and the programming, and they benefit from access to the latest research.

 $100,000 and over